Wehshi (TV series): Plot

 Few years later, Asif becomes wealthy after he inherits his boss’s wealth and has become the CEO of a successful company, and has no contact with anyone.
 Sobia becomes a surgeon and lives somewhere else with Amir and their house-help.
 Tahir and his family have cut all ties with Sobia.
-Sadaf and her mother are living alone with no contact with Asif or his mother which causes them to think that Muneera has abandoned them, unaware of the fact that she had passed away.
+Sadaf and her mother are living alone with no contact with Asif or his mother which causes them to think that Muneera has abandoned them, unaware of the fact that she had died.
 Sadaf, who is deeply in love with Asif since childhood, prays for Asif to come back and take her with him as she is afraid she will be alone when her mother passes away.
 She and her mother get sent money every month to look after the house expenses which they refuse this time as they think that there is no use to keep this money if their loved ones aren’t in contact with them.
 Asif learns about this and finally goes to Sadaf’s house.
-Sadaf tries to wake her mother but gets anxious when she doesn’t respond, Asif arrives and it’s confirmed that she has passed away.
+Sadaf tries to wake her mother but gets anxious when she doesn’t respond, Asif arrives and it’s confirmed that she died.
 Meanwhile, Tahir gets to know about Sobia’s whereabouts and visits her, she reveals everything that happened on the night of her wedding, including that Amir still believes that Sobia was raped by Asif which she was not.
 Tahir and Sobia start seeing each-other almost everyday and he advises her to leave Amir as she is wasting her life away by staying with a mentally unstable man to which she refuses.

 Asif brings Sadaf to his mansion, she refuses to stay there and keeps asking to go back to her mother’s home as Asif does not care about her or give her the attention she wants.
-Asif gets to know the reasoning behind Sadaf’s behavior which makes him think that he should be more gentle and caring with Sadaf.
+Asif gets to know the reason behind Sadaf’s behavior which makes him think that he should be more gentle and caring with her.
 Asif and Sadaf start getting closer, until one day Asif gets shot by the previous CEO’s step-son as they want his inheritance.
 He gets admitted to the same hospital where Sobia operates as a surgeon.
 They both meet again and Asif starts having the same feelings for Sobia and asks her to marry him but she disagrees.
-He starts blaming his mother for everything and then it is revealed to him by Sobia that his mother had passed away.
+He starts blaming his mother for everything and then Sobia reveals to him that his mother had died.
 With a heavy heart, he visits his mother’s grave and tells her that he is now a successful man all thanks to her prayers.
 After meeting Sobia again, Asif has turned into the same angry, cold hearted man he was before with Sadaf which makes her really upset.